soroushmalek67/flex_take_home_assignment/README.md

 I could have added a timestamp to record when the data was ingested, but given the timeline, I decided not to.
 However, in a real-world scenario, some form of timestamping would be necessary to ensure data freshness, track changes, and provide better visibility into when each record was created or reported.

+## If I had more time

+If I had more time, I would improve validation checks to catch missing data and hierarchy inconsistencies earlier.
+I would also optimize the script for larger datasets, enhance dbt tests to identify more discrepancies, and integrate the process into a data warehouse like Snowflake or Redshift for better scalability.